easybotics/osid-python3/README.md

 # Open Source Image Duplicator - Python3

+Forked to add inline zip unpacking, image write verification using cmp, and an annoying beep when done writing.

 OSID offers a UI (in the form of a webpage) wrapper to dcfldd to assist in duplicating SD cards from a Raspberry Pi.